The small business no-nonsense guide to GDPR

 - Not kept securely.

-For a small business to ensure your data processing system is secure by design and default is to first describe your information flows.
+In order for a small business to ensure its data processing system is secure by design and default it must first be clear in defining its information flows.

-Next, how do you store your data?
-If it is kept physically in a filing cabinet then is it locked and who has access to it?
+Next, how is the data stored?
+If it is kept physically in a filing cabinet then is it locked?
+Who has access to it?
 What about backups in case of physical damage to the data?

-If it is stored electronically, is the data encrypted and once again who has access to the data and are you regularly updating your security software?
+If it is stored electronically, is the data encrypted?
+Once again, who has access to it?
+Are you regularly updating your security software?

 The three fundamental questions to ask when thinking about this problem are: